Saudia: Early years

-In the 1980s, a new livery was introduced.
+In the 1970s, a new livery was introduced.
 It comprised a white fuselage with green and blue stripes and a green tailfin.
 The carrier's name was changed to Saudia on 1 April 1972.
 Boeing 737s and Fokker F-28s were bought, with the 737s replacing the Douglas DC-9.
-The airline operated their first Boeing 747s service in 1977 when three Jumbo Jets were leased from Middle East Airlines and deployed on the London sector.
+The airline operated its first Boeing 747 service in 1977 when three jumbo jets were leased from Middle East Airlines and deployed in the London sector.
 The first all-cargo flights between Saudi Arabia and Europe were started, and Lockheed L-1011s and Fairchild FH-27s were introduced.
 New services, including the Arabian Express 'no reservation shuttle flights' between Jeddah and Riyadh.
-The Special Flight Services (SFS) was set up as a special unit of Saudia, and operates special flights for the royal family and government agencies.
-Service was also started to Rome, Paris, Muscat, Kano, and Stockholm.
-The Pan Am/Saudia joint service between Dhahran and New York City started on 3 February 1979.
+The Special Flight Services (SFS) was set up as a special unit of Saudia and operates special flights for the royal family and government agencies.
+Service was also started to Kano, Muscat, Paris, Rome, and Stockholm.
+The Pan Am/Saudia joint service between Dhahran and New York City began in 1979.

-In the 1980s services such as Saudia Catering began.
-Flights were started to Jakarta, Athens, Bangkok, Dhaka, Mogadishu, Nairobi, New York City, Madrid, Singapore, Manila, Delhi, Islamabad, Seoul, Baghdad, Amsterdam, Colombo, Nice, Lahore, Brussels, Dakar, Kuala Lumpur and Taipei.
+In the 1980s, services such as Saudia Catering began.
+Flights were started to Amsterdam, Athens, Baghdad, Bangkok, Brussels, Colombo, Dakar, Delhi, Dhaka, Islamabad, Jakarta, Kuala Lumpur, Lahore, Madrid, Manila, Mogadishu, Nairobi, New York City, Nice, Seoul, Singapore, and Taipei.
 Horizon Class, a business class service, was established to offer enhanced service.
-Cargo hubs were built at Brussels and Taipei.
+Cargo hubs were built in Brussels and Taipei.
 Airbus A300s, Boeing 747s, and Cessna Citations were also added to the fleet, the Citations for the SFS service.
-In 1989 services to Larnaca and Addis Ababa began.
 On 1 July 1982, the first nonstop service from Jeddah to New York City was initiated with Boeing 747SP aircraft.
 This was followed by a Riyadh-New York route.
+In 1989, services to Larnaca and Addis Ababa began.

-In the 1990s, services to Orlando, Chennai, Asmara, Washington, D.C., Johannesburg, Alexandria, Milan, Málaga (seasonal), and Sanaa (resumption) were introduced.
-Boeing 777s, MD-90s and MD-11s were introduced.
+In the 1990s, services to Orlando, Chennai, Asmara, Washington, D.C., Johannesburg, Alexandria, Milan, Málaga (seasonal), and Sana'a (resumption) were introduced.
+Boeing 777s, MD-90s, and MD-11s were introduced.
 New female flight attendant uniforms designed by Adnan Akbar were introduced.
 A new corporate identity was launched on 16 July 1996, featuring a sand colored fuselage with contrasting dark blue tailfin, the center of which featured a stylized representation of the House of Saud crest.
-The Saudia name was dropped in the identity revamp, with Saudi Arabian Airlines name used.
+The Saudia name was dropped in the identity revamp, with the full Saudi Arabian Airlines name used.